hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 # Basic protocol 2: Explore the content of the ELM DB

-The core of the ELM dabase is the set of manual annotations of motifs and instances curated from litarture.
-There are over 3000 annotaed instances from XXX classes from YYY publications.
-In this protocol we give an overview on how to navidate and browse the entire database contain.
-This secion should give an overview of all of the data, and types of data contained in the databse.
+The core of the ELM database is the set of manual annotations of motifs and instances curated from literature.
+There are over 3000 annotated instances from XXX classes from YYY publications.
+In this protocol we give an overview on how to navigate and browse the entire database content.
+This section should give an overview of all the data, and types of data contained in the database.

 ## Database content overview